itplr-kosit/validator/README.md

 ## Usage

-The validator is designed to be used in different 3 ways:
+The validator is designed to be used in three different ways:

-- as standalone application running from the cli
+* as standalone application running from the cli
-- as library embedded within a custom application
+* as library embedded within a custom application
-- as a daemon providing a http interface
+* as a daemon providing a http interface

 ### Standalone Command-Line Interface